ternandsparrow/specify-docker-compositions/README.md

 corresponding directory, make the necessary adjustments and then run `docker-compose up -d` to obtain a working setup.

-There are currently two setups defined here:
+There are currently three setups defined here:

 1) [Just Specify 7](just-specify7/README.md) includes only the elements needed to run Specify 7 in an environment with an existing Specify 6 MySQL